A new class of traversable exponential wormhole metrics: Construction of traversable exponential wormhole metric

 or

-where the powers $n$, $l$, $k$....$q$ etc are whole numbers (the values of $n$, $k$....$q$ can be same or different).
+where the powers $n$, $l$, $k$....$q$ etc are integers.
 We can also show that the metrics Eq.(\ref{(31)}) and Eq.(\ref{(32)}) also contain a wormhole throat at $r=r_0=m$, for $0<m<<\frac{1}{4\alpha}$.
 So all the exponential metrics that can be formed from Eq.(\ref{(31)}) and Eq.(\ref{(32)}) would have the same throat radius $r=\frac{-1+\sqrt{1+4\alpha m}}{2\alpha}$ and if $0<m<<\frac{1}{4\alpha}$, then the throat radius will come out as $r=r_0=m$.
+The values of $n$, $l$, $k$ etc donot have any impact on the throat radius in the case of temporal metrics.
 Again all these metrics would violate the necessary Null Energy Condition (NEC) near the throat region. \\ \\